edgedb/rfcs/text/1004-transactions-api.rst

 But all of that are implementation details.
-We provide uniform interface for all these options and future protocols or connection pools may use a different method.
-For example:
+We provide uniform interface for all these options and future protocols or connection pools may use a different underlying implementation.
+E.g. in the future:

 1. Multiple session configuration options may be gathered and applied in one batch